unculture/creative-boilerplate/readme.md

     `cd <new-campaign>`

-3. Edit `package.json` replacing the value of `name` with the campaign name.
+3. Edit `package.json` replacing the values of `name` and `description` with those for the new campaign.

 4. Initialize a new git repository: